Technical

 The microbiological methods used should be described in an SOP, including a map of the locations at which the samples are to be taken or plates exposed.
 Each batch of environmental sampling plates must be tested for sterility and growth promotion capability against the recommended compendial strains of microorganisms before release for use.

-The methods used for environmental monitoring are stated in China GMP and EudraLex, current Annex 1: active air sampling (1 m3 sample volume) onto 90 mm agar plates; settling plates 90 mm in diameter, with exposure up to 4 hours (if the APS or production filling lasts longer, new settling plates must be exposed for each subsequent 4-hour period); surface contact plates 55 mm in diameter (in which the plates are contacted against machine surfaces or cleanroom walls, floors, or operator gowns); gloved-finger samples performed by cleanroom operators during the filling period and upon leaving the cleanroom, taken by contacting four fingers and thumb onto the surface of a 90 mm tryptone soya agar (TSA) settle plate.
+The methods used for environmental monitoring are stated in China GMP3 and EudraLex, current Annex 1:6 active air sampling (1 m3 sample volume) onto 90 mm agar plates; settling plates 90 mm in diameter, with exposure up to 4 hours (if the APS or production filling lasts longer, new settling plates must be exposed for each subsequent 4-hour period); surface contact plates 55 mm in diameter (in which the plates are contacted against machine surfaces or cleanroom walls, floors, or operator gowns); gloved-finger samples performed by cleanroom operators during the filling period and upon leaving the cleanroom, taken by contacting four fingers and thumb onto the surface of a 90 mm tryptone soya agar (TSA) settle plate.

 Media is usually TSA for viable aerobes or sabaroud dextrose agar (SDA) for fungi (molds) and yeasts.
 Surface contact plates may be TSA, usually incorporating a neutralizing agent to counter detergent residues from the sampled surfaces.
 Agar residues are removed from the sampling locations by wiping with 70% alcohol.